cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterSimple.rst

    :param ev: information about the event just happened
    :param ack: indicates if the event's sender expects to receive an acknowledge message when the event finishes to be processed

-processDataAdd
-^^^^^^^^^^^^^^

-.. java:method:: protected void processDataAdd(SimEvent ev, boolean ack)
-   :outertype: DatacenterSimple

-   Process a file inclusion request.

-   :param ev: information about the event just happened
-   :param ack: indicates if the event's sender expects to receive an acknowledge message when the event finishes to be processed

-processDataDelete
-^^^^^^^^^^^^^^^^^

-.. java:method:: protected void processDataDelete(SimEvent ev, boolean ack)
-   :outertype: DatacenterSimple

-   Process a file deletion request.

-   :param ev: information about the event just happened
-   :param ack: indicates if the event's sender expects to receive an acknowledge message when the event finishes to be processed

 processEvent
 ^^^^^^^^^^^^

 .. java:method:: @Override public void processEvent(SimEvent ev)
    :outertype: DatacenterSimple

-processOtherEvent
-^^^^^^^^^^^^^^^^^

-.. java:method:: protected void processOtherEvent(SimEvent ev)
-   :outertype: DatacenterSimple

-   Process non-default received events that aren't processed by the \ :java:ref:`processEvent(SimEvent)`\  method.
-This method should be overridden by subclasses in other to process new defined events.

-   :param ev: information about the event just happened

 processPingRequest
 ^^^^^^^^^^^^^^^^^^